+The rise in interest rates is alarming for non-interest yielding assets like gold as well.
 The US Fed raised the borrowing rate twice this year and is on course to hike it further, backed by the strong labour market and rising inflation.
 It is expected that US Central bank would lift the rates twice this year.

 In the meantime, US dollar is now attracting haven flows.
 A strong dollar is prompting traders to stay away from taking big bets on gold.
 A firm dollar makes gold expensive for holders of other currencies as gold is priced in dollar.
 After the US administration imposing a tariff on imports to the US, the dollar index strengthened and recently went up to its highest level since June 2017.

 The bearish stance in gold was also accentuated by demand concerns from consumers like China and India, which form a huge market for the commodity.
 Gold imports by India have been declining for the last several months.
 In June, Indian gold imports waned to 44 tonnes, a straight sixth-month decline.
 Gold purchases have dropped about 25 percent year on year due to weak physical demand.